Note: If you are cooking Pro, you may NOT compete in the backyard competition per KCBS rules.

 - Each team will be assigned a cooking space.
-Pits, cookers, props, trailers, motor homes, vehicles, tents or any other equipment (including generators) shall not exceed the boundaries of the team's assigned cooking space.
+Pits, cookers, props, trailers, motor homes, vehicles, tents, or any other equipment (including generators) shall not exceed the boundaries of the team's assigned cooking space.
 All seasoning and cooking of product shall be done within the assigned cooking space.
 Teams shall not share an assigned cooking space or cooking device.

 - Contestants shall provide all needed equipment, supplies and electricity, except as arranged for in advance.
 Contestants must adhere to all electrical, fire and other codes.
 A fire extinguisher shall be near all cooking devices.

-- It is the responsibility of the contestant to see that the team's assigned cooking space is clean and orderly following the contest.
+- It is the responsibility of the contestant to see that the team's assigned cooking space is safe, clean, and orderly following the contest.
 All fires must be put out, pits filled (if allowed by contest organizer), and all equipment removed from site.
 It is imperative that clean-up be thorough.
 Any team's assigned cooking space left in disarray or with loose trash, other than at trash containers, may disqualify the team from future participation at KCBS sanctioned events.

 - Judging typically starts at Noon on Saturday.
 The four (4) KCBS categories will be judged in the following order: CHICKEN NOON PORK RIBS 12:30 pm PORK 1:00 pm BEEF BRISKET 1:30 pm

 - Sauce is optional.
 If used, it shall be applied directly to the meat and not be pooled or puddled in the container.
 No side sauce containers will be permitted in the turn-in container.
 Chunky sauce will be allowed.
-Chunks are to be no larger than a fine dice, approximately 1/8 inch cubed.
+Chunks are to be no larger than a fine dice, 1/8 inch cubed.
 Sauce violations shall receive a penalty score of one (1) on Appearance.

 - Entries will be submitted in an approved KCBS numbered container, provided by the contest organizer.
 The number must be on top of the container at turn-in.

 - Each contestant must submit at least six (6) portions of meat in an approved container.
-Chicken, pork and brisket may be submitted chopped, pulled, sliced, or diced as the cook sees fit, as long as there is enough for six (6) judges.
+Chicken, pork, and brisket may be submitted chopped, pulled, sliced, or diced as the cook sees fit, as long as there is enough for six (6) judges.
 Ribs shall be turned in bone-in.
 Judges may not cut, slice, or shake apart to separate pieces.
 If there is not enough meat for each judge to sample, the shorted judge(s) will score a one (1) on all criteria, and the judges having samples will change the Appearance score to one (1) as a penalty.

 - There will be no refund of entry fees for any reason, except at the election of the contest organizer.
 CAUSES FOR DISQUALIFICATION & EVICTION of a team, its members and/or guests: A cook team is responsible jointly and severally for its head cook, its team members, and its guests.